NASCAR rules and regulations: Weekend schedule

 Previously, NASCAR race weekends could be as long as 4 days long with numerous practice sessions before and after qualifying prior to the race.
 During the COVID-19 pandemic NASCAR was forced to run race weekends behind closed doors with no practice or qualifying to minimize exposure risks between mechanics and crew members working in tight garage areas.
 As an unintended consequence, teams saved considerable money by running their cars less and showing up to the race weekend later in the week.
 The on-track racing was not impacted and in the opinion of some improved.

 Following the pandemic, the NASCAR Cup Series for most races offers teams a 25 minute practice session (20 minutes from 2022-2024, expanded to 25 minutes starting in 2025).
 The field is split into two groups, with each group getting 25 minutes on track.
 Following practice the teams immediately go into qualifying.
 Cars are inspected prior to practice, with only limited changes allowed during practice and qualifying, before cars are impounded and not allowed to be worked on again prior to the race.
 The practice/qualifying session typically takes place on Saturday with the race on Sunday.
 On road courses and short ovals with rain tire options, if it is raining during practice, one single group may be used with qualifying one single session with all cars on the track at the same time.

-Depending on the race, the number of support/other events on the weekend schedule, and broadcast requests the NASCAR Xfinity Series will sometimes have their practice & qualifying sessions on Friday before a Saturday race.
+Depending on the race, the number of support/other events on the weekend schedule, and broadcast requests the NASCAR O'Reilly Auto Parts Series will sometimes have their practice & qualifying sessions on Friday before a Saturday race.
 Otherwise those sessions are held on Saturday morning before a Saturday afternoon race for a one-day show.
 The NASCAR Craftsman Truck Series for Friday races uses one-day show with practice and qualifying held Friday afternoon before a Friday evening race, but for Saturday races will use a two-day format with practice and qualifying on Friday for a Saturday race.
 The Xfinity and Truck Series do not use the group format the Cup series does and allows all cars on track during their 25 minute practice.
 On occasion, both support series may share a Saturday schedule.

 At superspeedway races excluding the season opening Daytona 500 race weekend, no practice is held.
 Additionally, qualifying is a two-round format with the top 10 cars from round 1 taking a second lap for pole.